 - Re-Energize with Resources

 - Research LibGuides

 A1: I use several tools for evaluating the media program.
 Hard data may be in the form of circulation numbers that show what resources are being accessed or underused.
+It also may come from informal and formal assessments of student learning.
 Records and plans indicating collaboration and interdisciplinary lessons may also provide valuable evidence.
 Surveys and inventories of staff, students and stakeholders also provide feedback.
-Finally, I would say that my program is a success if my media center is a hub of activity, churning with exciting programs that welcome students, staff and community members throughout the day.
+Finally, I would say that my program is a success if my media center is a hub of activity, churning with exciting programs that welcome all students, staff and community members throughout the day.

 Q2: How would you promote reading and use of the media center?

 A2: Reading promotion is multifaceted because it should be embedded in every single day.
 Reading promotion extends beyond the media center and into the classrooms and homes of all of our students, staff and community members.
 The underlying foundation is based on research showing that literacy matters.
 Beyond that, it's creatively yet carefully planned programming that taps into the interests and needs of students.
 Reading promotion ranges from skyped-in authors to advertisements, blog entries, videos and tweets created by students to weekly "power hours" to lengthy contests and group meetings.

 Q3: What technologies have you been using or are interested in sharing with students and staff?

 A3: Technology is a fantastic tool, and like any tool, it has a place and purpose.
 We must work together with students and staff so they pick the best tool for the job.
 While technology always changes, the skills necessary for using it effectively do not.
 For example, if students don't understand how to pull out the most important information from a source, they won't be successful with a digital database or an old-school encyclopedia.